ShinanTc/ig-post-maker/README.md

 ```

 ### 3. Prepare the CSV File
-Replace the existing `content.csv` file with a new one containing the quotes.
+Place a `content.csv` file with the one containing the quotes.
 You can generate a fresh CSV using ChatGPT or manually create one.

 ### 4. Provide a Base Template
 Ensure that you have a template image inside the `templates` directory.
 The project is currently optimized for a specific base template.
 Adjustments may be needed for different templates.